-A total of 139 potential actions were compiled from an audit of previous management plans and studies, engagement with the community and agency stakeholders, and direct outcomes of the Stage 2 CMP vulnerability assessments.
+A total of 141 potential actions across the entire Eurobodalla coastline were compiled from an audit of previous management plans and studies, engagement with the community and agency stakeholders, and direct outcomes of the Stage 2 CMP vulnerability assessments.
+There was a higher density of options in the northern portion of the shire where urban development is centred; resulting in a higher risk to urban development from coastal hazards, and a higher risk of impact on the coastal environment from urban development.